grid-line

 • Competition level – i.e., how competitive the term is in paid search

-You can use filters and the “Refine keywords” menu to narrow your results and choose keywords relevant to your website.
+You can use filters and the “Refine keywords” menu to narrow your results.

 Once you have a list you like, you can export it by choosing “Download keyword ideas” in the top right corner.
 You can then import that list into another tool like Semrush.